 Launch Slack from Applications Menu

-Alternatively, to use the graphical interface, search for “Slack” in Activities.
-Then, click the Slack icon in the search results to launch the application.
+Search for “Slack” in Activities and click the icon to open it.
 On first launch, Slack prompts you to sign in to your workspace or create a new account.

 Update DNF Repository Installation

-For DNF repository installations, Slack updates automatically when you run your regular system upgrade:
+Slack updates automatically as part of your regular system upgrade:

 sudo dnf upgrade --refresh